mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 import TabItem from "@theme/TabItem"

 :::info

-This is a **BETA** feature and, as such, is currently under active development.
+This is a **BETA** feature and, as such, is currently under active development and there may still be some missing features.

-It can be safely used but there may still be some missing features: check the [roadmap section](#roadmap-and-future-improvements) below to find out more.
+Please carefully check the **[roadmap](#roadmap-and-future-improvements)** and **[missing features](#missing-features)** sections below before activating this workflow on **existing Projects**.
+Once activated on a Project there is no way to rollback to the standard one anymore.

+New Projects on the other hand, can be safely created and used with this workflow.

 :::

 The **Enhanced Project Workflow** feature aims at providing a better developer experience when working with Mia-Platform Console, as well as pave the way for the adoption of previously unavailable opportunities, such as the [GitOps deployment strategy](/development_suite/deploy/gitops-based/index.md).